College of Staten Island High School for International Studies: Administration

+In 2025, Theresa Desanti became the second principal of CSI High School.

 Parent Association

 The school Parent Teacher Association sponsors several annual fundraisers, works with teachers and students to sponsor school-wide events.
 The PTA also works with teachers and the school administration to see the needs of the students and parents.
 The PTA also co-sponsors the Morty Horowitz College Scholarship created in memory of Principal Aimee Horowitz's father.

 Student body

 Students must apply through the New York City High School application process to be accepted at the school.
 However, to receive priority in admission, students must demonstrate interest and make an informed choice by attending one of the school's open house events.
-Specific information for the application process can be found at www.csihighschool.org.
 Although the student body is mostly from Staten Island, College of Staten Island High School also attracts students from Districts 20 and 21 in Brooklyn.

 Early Application Problems

 During the school's initial 2005–2006 academic year, "despite a requirement for interested eighth-graders to resubmit the high school applications they had turned in months earlier — causing some to risk forfeiting seats at elite schools — 213 students vied for the spots at the School for International Studies," according to The Staten Island Advance.